jabuckle26/2048-Game-Python/README.md

 # 2048-Game-Python-
-My development of the popular mobile app game 2048 built with Python
+My development of the popular mobile app game 2048, built with Python to be playable on desktop (requires Python 3.7 installation).